 searching for the contents of the page you are submitting.
 For example, when submitting my

-home page, I might enter searches like "register website for free".
-However, before you hit Return
+home page, I might enter searches like "register website for free," but when submitting this

 Open Directory submission form.